justxi/rocm/README.md

 **Please report all problems here first, if you tried ebuilds of this repository.**

 **ROCm 2.7 is currently not rolled out.
 The ebuilds for ROCm 2.7 are currently in a highly experimental state!**
+**Use them only if your are interested in helping to stabilise them.**

 Thanks to all contributors.